-The KENDA suite also allows to compute the analysis weights on a coarsened grid (Yang et al., 2009).
-Weights computed on this coarsened grid are then interpolated to the model grid and afterwards used to calculate analysis increments.
-In this way, the computational cost is decreased without affecting negatively the accuracy of analysis (Yang et al., 2009).
+The KENDA suite also allows one to compute the analysis weights, i.e. the analysis on ensemble space, on a coarsened grid (Yang et al., 2009).
+After being computed on the coarsened grid, weights are interpolated on the original highresolution grid and then used to compute analysis increments in model space.
+In this way, the computational cost is decreased without significantly affecting the accuracy of analysis (Yang et al., 2009).
 In the present study, a coarsening factor equal to 3 is employed.